-Activity 4: Math application.
+Activity 3: Math application.
 We are going to learn the parts of a circle as we make tortillas.
-This will build a foundation for more sophisticated math down the road.
-Use this free download to be your manipulative.
-You only need to print page 4.
+Begin by watching this Math Antics video about circles.
+Use this free download a printable manipulative.
+(You only need to print page 4.)

-Before you begin, teach your child the definitions of:
+Before you begin, review with your child the definitions of: